 How to spot a red flag: Support becomes confused with therapy.
 These coaches want to provide all the answers and they don’t stay within their scope of practice: they happily diagnose injuries and prescribe rehabilitative exercises.
 They play psychologist and want to explore childhood traumas or help you with your relationship problems.
 They may prescribe meal plans when they aren’t a Registered Dietician (against the law in most states) or they treat clients with eating disorders instead of referring them out.

 You want a coach who helps you set your own goals, but will also challenge you (at the right times) to do more than you think you are capable of.
 You want a coach who will hold you accountable to what you say you’re going to do, but allow you to be human and make mistakes.
 There should be some way of tracking progress over time, and sharing that information with your coach in order to discuss and make changes to your nutrition and training plans as needed.
 Every BODY is different, and while some coaches save time and money by having everyone follow the same plan, that plan may not work for some people.
 We all have different abilities, preferences, and lifestyles.
 It’s important your coach meets you where you’re at and not force you to do something that feels wrong or uncomfortable.

 Bottom line: You have a goal.
-The coach formulates a plan to achieve that goal.
+The coach listens to you and gathers some background information in order to formulate a customized plan that will help you achieve your goal.
 Within reason, the coach should be willing to change the nutrition and training plan as needed and desired.

 How to spot a red flag: The coach blames you for failing to adhere to the plan and shows no willingness to modify it at all to fit your abilities and needs.
 There is, of course, an exception to this: you should not require constant changes to your plan.
-If so, the problem is likely due to your inability to adhere to any plan at this time in your life (or your coach is from Mars, and their plan defies the laws of human physiology).
+If so, the problem is likely due to your inability to adhere to any plan at this time in your life.

 My Approach to Coaching